Prohibition in the United States: Start of national prohibition (January 1920)

 While the manufacture, importation, sale, and transport of alcohol was illegal in the United States, Section 29 of the Volstead Act allowed wine and cider to be made from fruit at home, but not beer.
 Up to 200 gallons of wine and cider per year could be made, and some vineyards grew grapes for home use.
 The Act did not prohibit the consumption of alcohol.
 Many people stockpiled wines and liquors for their personal use in the latter part of 1919 before sales of alcoholic beverages became illegal in January 1920.

 Since alcohol was legal in neighboring countries, distilleries and breweries in Canada, Mexico, and the Caribbean flourished as their products were either consumed by visiting Americans or smuggled into the United States illegally.
-The Detroit River, which forms part of the U.S. border with Canada, was notoriously difficult to control, especially rum-running in Windsor, Canada.
+The Detroit River, which forms part of the U.S. border with Canada, was notoriously difficult to control, especially rum-running in Windsor, Ontario.
 When the U.S. government complained to Britain that Prohibition was being undermined by officials in Nassau, The Bahamas, the head of the Colonial Office refused to intervene.
 Winston Churchill believed that Prohibition was "an affront to the whole history of mankind".

 Three federal agencies were assigned the task of enforcing the Volstead Act: the U.S. Coast Guard Office of Law Enforcement, the U.S. Treasury's IRS Bureau of Prohibition, and the U.S. Department of Justice Bureau of Prohibition.